holixon/axon-gateway-extension/README.md

 ```

 Now you need to specify a `CommandDispatchStrategy`.
 You can do this manually, by providing a bean factory for this, a component
-implementing this interface or by using the predefined components using properties to configure predicates for command names used for
+implementing this interface or by using the predefined components using properties to configure predicates for command names excluded from
 remote-only registration.
 For doing so, specify the following properties in your `application.yml`

 ```yaml